Washington Alternative Teacher Certification

 Another option for alternative teacher certification in Washington is Route 4.
 This type of license is available to individuals who hold an appropriate bachelor’s degree who are currently employed in a school district on a conditional or emergency certificate.
 Route 4 candidates who meet this qualification must attend an approved intensive summer teaching academy and complete a year-long mentored teaching internship to convert their certificate to a standard teaching certificate.

-Limited Teaching Certificates: Conditional, Emergency, and Transitional
+Limited Teaching Certificates: Conditional and Emergency

 Career Tech Educator